stevenzhang070302/LSTM-Model-Predicting-Stocks/README.md

 # LSTM Neural Network to perform Time Series Analysis to predict the next day Stock Price
-Using a Recurrent Neural Network(Long Short Term Memory) and Time Series to model the Stock price of Apple over a given period of time

 Author: Steven Zhang, Georgia Institute of Technology